Welcome to idcloisonne.com published since April 2009:

 That statement may sound harsh, in light of

-why their information might be inaccurate.
+reasons why their information might be inaccurate.
 One example is the highly lucrative Chinese antique market right now, with the

 Chinese law that prohibits under severe penalty for any antique to be exported or shipped out of the country today, and the